Areas and suburbs in Philadelphia

 Suburban living in Philadelphia

 Chestnut Hill used to be a popular summer getaway for Philadelphia’s upper classes and is still associated with affluence.
 Public transport is easily accessed, infrastructure is good and shopping in Chestnut Hill is an experience not to be missed.
-For those who can afford it, Chestnut Hill is an ideal location for expats looking to move with their families, offering accommodation from modest rowhouses to expansive mansions.
-For its excellent schools, historic architecture, its small-town yet vibrant atmosphere and its proximity to the city, Chestnut Hill is a fantastic area to put down roots.
+For those who can afford it, Chestnut Hill is an ideal location for families, offering accommodation from modest rowhouses to expansive mansions.
+For its excellent schools, historic architecture, its small-town-yet-vibrant atmosphere and its proximity to the city, Chestnut Hill is a fantastic area to put down roots.

 Swarthmore offers a peaceful, college-town atmosphere that prides itself on diversity and tolerance.
 Anchored by Swarthmore College, it boasts the Crum Woods, a 300-acre arboretum, and a downtown area with unique and independent shops.
 Swarthmore’s older but well-maintained houses and its public and private schools come highly recommended.
 The only downside is the area’s steep property tax.
 If this can be managed, though, staying in Swarthmore is worth it.